At a Glance

 Dimension Track 1: Open Track Track 2: Cerebras Fast-Reasoning

-Goal Maximize Pass^3 on the hidden test set using any approach Convert ~10x faster Cerebras inference into higher Pass^3 within the same time budget per turn
+Goal Maximize Pass^3 on the hidden test set using any approach Use direct Cerebras-hosted gpt-oss inference to convert fast inference into higher Pass^3 under Track 2 inference-compute constraints

 Suitable For Teams exploring architecture, prompting, fine-tuning, multi-agent approaches Teams interested in leveraging fast inference for reasoning-heavy strategies

 Compute Bring your own API keys for development.
-Cerebras free tier for development
+Cerebras will provide increased rate limits compared with a free personal account; access details will follow soon

 Track 1: Open Track